3dprogramin/thinkpad-p51-archbang/README.md

 - ~~NVIDIA video card not working, currently running only integrated Intel card~~

-- NVIDIA card works now, getting bumblebee working is the next step
+- ~~NVIDIA card works now, but intel doesn't, getting bumblebee working is the next step~~

 - fingerprint scanner not working - although there is a prototype available